You are here: Home | Walking | Walking Festivals in Monmouthshire

 Walking Festivals in Monmouthshire

 Every October is the Monmouthshire Walking Festival, a fantastic event spanning the whole county.
-With all sorts of walks and activities it really is the best way to explore Monmouthshire with like minded people.
-2012 Events are still being planned, but there will be around 30 walks and special interest events to take part in.
+With all sorts of walks and activities (including stargazing and nordic walking!) it really is the best way to explore Monmouthshire with like minded people.

 Its compact size yet incredibly diverse topography makes Monmouthshire a fantastic place to walk.
 The Wye Valley gorge contrasts with the pastoral landscape of the Usk Valley, and the coastal flats on the Severn Estuary provide wildly different walking terrain to the hills and ridges of the Black Mountains in the north.